makersacademy/rps-challenge/README.md

 # Rock Paper Scissors Game with one player against the computer

+This app is built using:
+Ruby
+Sinatra
+Rspec
+Capybara
+HTML

 I started with a sequence diagram which I refined towards the end to the following:

 ![](./sequence_diagram.jpg)